qitas/acs-bitaxe-lcd-800x480/DOCS/QUICKSTARTGUIDE.md

 ### TIPS AND TRICKS
 - **BTC Adress Does not verify**
-  Check your paddress for errors.
+  Check your address for errors.
 Make sure there are no Spaces at the beginning or end of the address.
 Check for commonly replaced characters (0 vs O, 5 vs S, etc.)
   If this still doesn't connect, make sure your Bitaxe is not too far away from your WiFi access point, and free from obstructions and interference.
-  If your Internet connection is weak, the Bitaxe will fail to recieve the required response from the API server to verify the address is a valid Bitcoin Address.
+  If your Internet connection is unstable, the Bitaxe will fail to receive the required response from the API server to verify the address is a valid Bitcoin Address.

 ## Quickly set up BTC Pauout address from your phone.
 ![image](https://github.com/user-attachments/assets/867c1463-981d-48b9-b8f3-27c615577589)